Work With Us

 The New Mexico Center on Law and Poverty is a nationally recognized non-profit law firm engaging in systemic advocacy and impact litigation to advance social and economic justice.
 Learn more about us by visiting our web site at www.nmpovertylaw.org

-We are looking for two highly capable lawyers to join our staff in full-time permanent positions.
-One position is with our Health Care Team, which works on issues such as the implementation of Medicaid expansion; the affordability gap in the ACA; and immigrant and Native American health care.
-The other position is with our Labor Team, which is working on issues such as workers’ compensation for agricultural laborers, minimum wage and labor law enforcement.
+We are looking for a highly capable lawyer to join our staff in a full-time permanent positions.
+The position is with our Labor Team, which is working on issues such as workers’ compensation for agricultural laborers, minimum wage and labor law enforcement.

 The work at the Center on Law and Poverty is varied, always challenging and highly rewarding.
 The work week is reasonable and the staff superb.
 We offer a reasonable non-profit salary and excellent benefits.